marlonrichert/zsh-autocomplete/README.md

 # yes: Tab first tries Fzf's completion, then falls back to Zsh's.
 # NOTE 1: Can NOT be changed at runtime.
 # NOTE 2: Requires that you have installed Fzf's shell extensions.

+# Order in which completions are listed on screen, if shown at the same time:
+zstyle ':completion:*:' group-order \
+  expansions history-words options \
+  executables local-directories directories suffix-aliases \
+  aliases functions builtins reserved-words
+# NOTE: This is NOT the order in which they are generated!

 source path/to/zsh-autocomplete.plugin.zsh
 #